software solutions / project leadership / agile coaching and training

 I have experience leading and architecting large Agile software projects and coordinating all aspects of a project's lifecycle.
 Whether you're looking for technical expertise or someone to lead all aspects of an Agile project, I have proven experience from multiple projects in different environments that can help make your project a success.

-I believe that Agile processes and tools should be applied with common sense.
-I've spent the last 6 years working on Agile projects as a consulant in many different environments, both in leadership roles and as a practitioner doing the work.
-I can help you find out how Agile can work best in your organization, not just apply a prescriptive process.
+Every team and every situation is different, and I believe that processes and tools should be applied with common sense.
+I've spent the last 10+ years working on projects using Agile and Lean concepts in many different environments, both in leadership roles and as a practitioner doing the work.
+I can help you develop a process that works best in your organization, not just apply a prescriptive process.

 TEST DRIVEN DEVELOPMENT TRAINING